FriendsOfSymfony/friendsofsymfony.github.io/index.md

 FriendsOfSymfony
 ================

-[FriendsOfSymfony][fos] is a group of people collaborating on the [knpLabs][knpLabs] UserBundle that felt it would be nice to have a vendor namespace to use for this and future Bundles that are maintained together, which has since led to the creation of several popular Bundles.
+[FriendsOfSymfony][fos] started as a group of people collaborating on the [knpLabs][knpLabs] UserBundle that felt it would be nice to have a vendor namespace to use for this and future Bundles that are maintained together, which has since led to the creation of several popular Bundles.

 How do I get in touch?
 ----------------------

-Most of us hang out almost 24/7 in the [#symfony-dev][channel] IRC channel on [freenode][freenode].
+Several of us hang out in the [#symfony-dev][channel] IRC channel on [freenode][freenode].
 There is also the [friendsofsymfony-dev@googlegroups.com][mailinglist].
 Finally if you want to ask for a vote (for example to propose a new topic) create a ticket on the [friendsofsymfony.github.com repository][fosrepo]

 I want to join!
 ---------------